Father William Hodgson Marshall csb (Hod Marshall)

-According to Houston Chronicle Marshall moved to St. Lucia 1993 and retired in 1997.
-Where was he in 1991 and 1992?
+According to Houston Chronicle Marshall moved to St. Lucia 1993 and retired in 1997, however he was in St. Lucia from ’89 until he was reported in ’96 and sent off to St. Luke’s Institute for “treatment.”
 The CCCD indicates he was “out of Canada.”

 (20 June 2011: I have been informed that Hod Marshall helped to establish the Holy Family Children’s Home in Ciceron which served boys and girls from newborn to age 14.
 I have also been told he served as pastor at St. Benedict’s Church in Ciceron and in that capacity would have paid regular visits to the Ciceron school.)